 How Deep is the River?

-Ask any ranger or river guide how deep the river is and they’ll probably roll their eyes.
+Ask any ranger or river guide how deep the river is and they’ll probably shrug and say, "Who knows?"
 Aside from being a common question, it’s a very difficult one to answer accurately.
 The reason?
 The Colorado and Green rivers have serpentine channels that change constantly as the current and the sediment it carries act upon each other.
 Along both rivers, sand bars move continually.
 Add runoff from storms and spring snowmelt to the mix, and one could argue that few places in the river ever have the same depth for very long.

 But what’s below all this shifting sediment?
 The Colorado and Green rivers carry and traverse millions of tons of sand, mud and rocks, but at some point their channels must encounter bedrock.
 At what depth?
 Scientists studying this question in Cataract Canyon have found some unexpected answers.

 Cataract Canyon contains roughly 14 miles of closely spaced, large rapids.
 These noise makers stand in stark contrast to the calmer conditions upstream on both the Green and Colorado rivers.
 Glen Canyon, below Cataract, was also known as a leisurely stretch of water before it filled with the waters of Lake Powell.
 So Cataract Canyon interrupts an otherwise continuous calm with large and treacherous hydraulics.

 The rapids of Cataract Canyon are created by very large boulders.
 Some of the most famous are Capsize Rock, which captures the unwary in Rapid 15, and Niagara Rock in Big Drop Two, which forms a fierce hole during high water.
 None of the rapids in Cataract Canyon are directly affected by bedrock beneath the river.
 Instead, water is flowing over a mantle of large boulders.